-Oil Pulls Back As OPEC Optimism Fades
+Oil Pulls Back as OPEC Optimism Fades

 "Even if they [OPEC] do extend the deal, I don't see too significant a price rise because the market understands even more than ever before that shale production can respond immediately," Mr. Ansari said.

-Baker Hughes reported on Friday that the number of U.S. rigs drilling for oil was unchanged at 738, having risen by nine the previous week.
+Baker Hughes reported Friday the number of U.S. rigs drilling for oil was unchanged at 738, having risen by nine the previous week.

 (END) Dow Jones Newswires